eugeneolsen/eugeneolsen.github.io/poetpal/README.md

 Search results are provided by the [Datamuse API](https://www.datamuse.com/api/)
 [Profane Words list](https://github.com/zacanger/profane-words#readme) for filter courtesy Zac Anger.
 ## Description
 The Poet's Pal application is a combined rhyming dictionary and thesaurus, powered by artificial intelligence (AI).
 The rhyming dictionary and thesaurus can be combined or used independently.
 Results can further be filtered by number of syllables and how the word begins.
-The latter can aid in alliteration and initial assonance, if desired.
+The latter can aid in alliteration and assonance, if desired.

+The Poet's Pal is used from grade school to grad school and by professional writers.
 ## Features
 - Rhyming Dictionary
 - Thesaurus